sveee/udacity-self-driving-cars/project2/writeup.md

 * The shape of a traffic sign image is 32x32x2
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.

 Here are bar charts showing how the labels of training, validation and testing set are distributed.
-Additionally we plot a random sign with its label.
+Additionally, we plot a random sign with its label.

 ![alt text][image1]
+![alt text][image2]
+![alt text][image3]
+![alt text][image4]

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As one and only preprocessing step the images were normalized by subtracting 128 and divinding by 255.
-Using normalized data makes the gradient descent approach to converge faster.
+The one and only preprocessing step is the images were normalized by subtracting 128 and divinding by 255.
+Using normalized data makes converging of the gradient descent approach faster.
 Here is what a normalized image looks like:

-![alt-text][image1]
+![alt text][image5]

 Converting the image to greyscale was tried as a normalization but this approach didn't give any significant improvement.

-The final model is follows closely the famous LeNet architecture.
+The model used follows closely the famous LeNet architecture.
 It consists of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|